-The memory block contains the ROM, RAM and the SOLID FLASHTM NVM.
-All data of the memory block is encrypted and all memory types are equipped with an error detection code (EDC), the SOLID FLASHTM NVM in addition with an error correction code (ECC).
-This TOE stores user code and data in a linear 16-MByte memory space, the SOLID FLASHTM NVM, allowing direct access without the need to swap memory segments in and out of memory using a memory management unit.
+The memory block contains the ROM, RAM and the SOLID FLASH[TM] NVM.
+All data of the memory block is encrypted and all memory types are equipped with an error detection code (EDC), the SOLID FLASH[TM] NVM in addition with an error correction code (ECC).
+Errors in the memories are automatically detected (EDC) and in terms of the SOLID FLASH[TM] NVM 1-Bit-errors are also corrected (ECC).
+This TOE stores user code and data in a linear 16-MByte memory space, the SOLID FLASH[TM] NVM, allowing direct access without the need to swap memory segments in and out of memory using a memory management unit.

 The TOE uses also Special Function Registers SFR.
 These SFR registers are used for general purposes and chip configuration.
-These registers are located in the SOLID FLASHTM NVM as configuration area page.
+These registers are located in the SOLID FLASH[TM] NVM as configuration area page.

-The non-volatile ROM contains the firmware parts, accessible for Infineon only, and could optionally include user code and/or data, if transferred to Infineon Technologies prior production.
+The non-volatile ROM contains the firmware parts, accessible for Infineon only, and could optionally include user code and/or data, if transferred to Infineon Technologies AG prior production.
 The RAM is a volatile memory which means that the content is lost at power off and used by the core.